oasis-tcs/odata-specs/odata-url-conventions/4 Resource Path.md

 request URL are processed together.

 The request body MUST use `Content-Type: text/plain` or `Content-Type: application/x-www-form-urlencoded`.
-It contains the query portion of the URL.

 For `Content-Type: text/plain`, the individual query options MUST be separated by `&` or newlines and MUST use the same percent-encoding as in URLs (especially: no spaces, tabs, or line breaks allowed)